 A common question among melatonin enthusiasts and users would be the recommended dosage for Melatonin.
 It is important that you understand that the dosage will vary from person to person.
-There are a couple of factors that impact the amount of Melatonin you need.
+There are a couple of factors that affect the amount of Melatonin you need.
 But to give you a guideline, read on the following information.

-- Correct Melatonin Dosage for Adults
+Recommended Melatonin Dosage for Adults

-- Correct Melatonin Dosage for Children
+Recommended Melatonin Dosage for Children

 However, those who are to take it should start with the lowest dosage.
 A dose of 0.5 milligram or 1 milligram usually does the trick when taken an hour or two before bedtime.
 Pediatricians may allow some children to take in as much as 3 to 6 milligrams.
 However, this only applies to special cases such as those with extreme insomnia.